Addons

 CLOUDRON_MONGODB_OPLOG_URL= # oplog access URL (see below)

-App can request oplog access by setting the oplog
+Request oplog access by setting the oplog option to true:

 "mongodb": { "oplog": true }